All Episodes

 Exactly.

-But in that case, you wouldn't want them to hear your name, since nobody's there to cheer for you.
+But in that case, you wouldn't want them to hear your name since nobody's there to cheer for you.

 So you would think the residual cheers are for you.

-Because there you've got your diploma.
+Because you've got your diploma.

-You gotta have a picture design.
+You've got to have a picture design.

-You've got to be a let me ask you a quick question here before you go.
+Let me ask you a quick question here before you go.

 Yes, sir.

-I saw the most amazing video today.
+John, I saw the most amazing video today.

-You speak to discipline and so forth.
+You speak about discipline and so forth.

 I'm not sure which.

-And a catcher goes out, has a meeting with the pitcher, comes back behind the plate, squats down, the pitcher throws a high hard fastball straight down the middle of the plate, the catcher ducks, and it hits the ump right in the face, right in the face mask.
+And a catcher goes out, has a meeting with the pitcher, comes back behind the plate, squats down.

 I mean, no question what this catcher did.